 He paused, glancing at her.
 And--with a jolt of surprise--she realized that was the first time she’d addressed him since her outburst the week before, demanding that he just get on with things.

-He stood quietly for a time.
+He stood for a time.
 When he was standing, she could see even better how. . .heroic he looked.
 Tall, broad shouldered, like a statue, not really a man.
 Human, but of more dramatic proportions.

-Carefully, showing more uncertainty than she’d ever expected from a man who’s title was God King, he moved back to the bed.
+Carefully, showing more uncertainty than she’d ever expected from a man who had the title of God King, he moved back to the bed.
 He sat down on its side.

 Then, he reached to his shirt, pulling it up.